 - Salsa and sour cream, optional

-- In a large skillet, cook the turkey, onion and peppers over medium-high heat 5-7 minutes or until turkey is no longer pink; drain.
+- Preheat oven to 400°.
+In a large skillet, cook turkey, onion and peppers over medium-high heat 5-7 minutes or until turkey is no longer pink, breaking up turkey into crumbles.
 Stir in cream cheese and chili powder.

 - Pour enchilada sauce into a shallow bowl.
 Dip tortillas in sauce to coat.
-Place two tortillas in a 13-in. x 9-in. baking dish coated with cooking spray; spread with half of the turkey mixture.
+Place two tortillas in a 13x9-in. baking dish coated with cooking spray; spread with half of the turkey mixture.
 Sprinkle with 1/3 cup cheese.
 Repeat layers.
 Top with remaining tortillas and cheese.